 Qoins Fees: How Much the Service Costs

 Qoins charges a fee of $4.99 per month or $49.99 if paid annually.
 This fee allows you to pay off up to five debt accounts at once.

 - Helps you save money with the specific intent of getting out of debt faster.

-- Automates your debt repayment, making it harder to deviate from your plan by spending the extra money you set aside each month.
+- Automates your debt repayment or savings goals, making it harder to deviate from your plan by spending the extra money you set aside each month.

 - Can improve your credit score by lowering credit utilization as you pay down your balance.

 - The $4.99 monthly fee adds up quickly, especially when you’re already in debt.

 - Using round-ups makes it impossible to balance your checkbook and difficult to budget precisely.

 - The unreliable nature of the postal system and paper checks, coupled with the inability to set your own payment dates, means Qoins can’t be used for managing your monthly payments.

 - Qoins charges you for something you can do yourself (for free) — saving money and applying it to your debt.

 However, with regard to that final point: you and I both know it’s not always that simple.
 Saving money, applying it to our debts, and doing so over and over each month can be difficult.